 The perks and pitfall of working with affluent clients

 Yes, you are going to make mucho dinero selling luxury real estate.
-The commissions earned by luxury real estate agents is often enough reason to pursue this niche market.
+The commissions earned by luxury real estate agents are often enough reason to pursue this niche market.
 But there are other advantages to working with wealthier clients as well.

 First, the perks . . .

 The properties.
-A day at the office for a luxury home real estate agent might mean touring a home that—for starters—comes with a kitchen equipped with Gaggenau appliances, living areas furnished with the finest Italian leathers, an entranceway set off by a ginormous Waterford chandelier, horse stables that house champion stallions, and a multi-level garage boasting the most prestigious objects on four wheels.
+A day at the office for a luxury home real estate agent might mean touring a home that—for starters—comes with a kitchen equipped with Gaggenau appliances, living areas furnished with the finest Italian leathers, an entranceway set off by a ginormous Waterford crystal chandelier, horse stables that house champion stallions, and a multi-level garage boasting the most prestigious objects on four wheels.

 Fewer properties.
 Traditional real estate agents would need to sell more homes than high-end REALTORS® if they wanted to enjoy the same standard of living.
 Higher commissions mean needing to sell only a handful of homes a year as opposed to a dozen or more modestly priced homes.